-Now, if you’re looking for a straightforward answer if the Travelista Club program/ Travelista Club Team really does pay you $40 for writing a piece of over 1000 words… or is Travelista Club legit, yes it does.
-Allow me to express the procedure.
+Now, if you’re looking for a straightforward answer if the Travelista Club program / Travelista Club Team really does pay you $40 for writing a piece of over 1000 words… or is Travelista Club legit, yes it does.
+Well, it used to at least.

 Just like you, I wasn’t sure either but as I really had nothing to lose and had ample time, I decided to give it a shot.
 To write, some of the requirements include identifying yourself through Instagram or Facebook.
 Recently, the Google plus option has come up too.